Page last updated:

 Your customer already uses your software, is now adopting PCF, and wants to consume your software from applications that they deploy on PCF.

 This do-it-yourself solution represents the lowest level of PCF service integration.
 It works only for services running external to PCF, and does not publish the services to the Services Marketplace or make them available to anyone outside the space of the developer who runs these commands.
-See the User-Provided Service Instances topic for more information.
+For more information, see User-Provided Service Instances.

 Running apps with a user-provided service is a great way to determine what information needs to be passed in the credential structure (useful in higher integration levels), verify that the integration works, and develop a test app that can continue to be used at higher levels.
 From the app developer perspective, once a user-provided service works, later integrations of the service will not require any further code changes.
 User-provided service bindings are fully forward-compatible with brokered service bindings.

-To use an external service that has no tile, they do the following from the Cloud Foundry Command-Line Interface (cf CLI).
+To use an external service that has no tile:

-cf bind-serviceto bind the service instance to their app.
+Bind the service instance to their app by running:

-By doing this, app developers can bind their apps to your service and write all code necessary to access it through a Cloud Foundry service binding.
+By doing this, app developers can bind their apps to your service and write all code necessary to access it through a PCF service binding.